Grivița strike of 1933: The 28 January strike

-February 2 strike
+2 February strike

 Despite the negotiations between the government and the unions, the situation was not calm at the Grivița workshops.
-On February 2, 1933, the communist union members spread manifests in the neighbourhoods, in which they announced that they believed that the government would not respect its promises and they asked for the recognition of "factory committees".
+On 2 February, the communist union members spread manifests in the neighbourhoods, in which they announced that they believed that the government would not respect its promises and they asked for the recognition of "factory committees".
 Out of the 5000 workers, only 200 began working in the morning; soon after, they were convinced to stop, too.
 The unions announced the new demands: an "inflation allowance", a 40% increase in salaries and the recognition of the factory committees.

 As the workshops were surrounded by the gendarmes and the Army, the social-democratic unions announced that they do not support these new demands and they accused the communists of creating unrest in the workers' movement.
 The authorities refused to negotiate and the workers stopped their strike.

-February 15 strike
+15 February strike

-On February 12, the factory committees were banned by the government because they resembled the Soviets during the 1917 Russian Revolution, banned all communist unions and enacted the state of emergency.
+On 12 February, the factory committees were banned by the government because they resembled the Soviets during the 1917 Russian Revolution, banned all communist unions and enacted a state of emergency.
 The following day, the communist union secretly organized a factory committee at the railroad workshops made out of 250 workers.
-On February 14/15 night, the authorities arrested the main leaders of the union, including Bogătoiu, Doncea and Gheorghiu-Dej.
+On the night of 14-15 February, the authorities arrested the main leaders of the union, including Bogătoiu, Doncea and Gheorghiu-Dej.

-The following morning, February 15, the workers refused to start working, demanding the release of the arrested union leaders, the recognition of the unions that were disbanded on February 12 and the removal of the state of emergency.
+The following morning, 15 February, the workers refused to start work, demanding the release of the arrested union leaders, the recognition of the unions that were disbanded on 12 February and the removal of the state of emergency.
 The representative of the employer, engineer Atanasiu, refused to discuss with the workers, arguing he will only discuss with the officially sanctioned social-democratic unions.
 About 4000 workers barricaded themselves inside the workshops while the Army surrounded them within two hours of the beginning of the strike.

 The workshop's siren brought a large crowd of supporters of the strike, among which were the workers of the following shift at the workshop.
 The crowd began throwing objects toward the police and, according to the government, a gun was used to shoot one street warden.
 Soon after, a stampede formed and the authorities were able to disperse the crowd.